stovc/pegp/README.md

 ## Preparation of the query
 HMM-profile of the protein (domain) of interest is used as a query for homology search.

+To create a profile, it is best to use `hmmbuild` using this guide: http://www.csb.yale.edu/userguides/seq/hmmer/docs/node19.html

 ## Run tool
 Run the pipeline manager